The Crossing at Keremeos

 Thanks to the support of our donors, Central City Foundation purchased 58 acres in a secluded rural area near Keremeos, about 55 km southwest of Penticton.
 We partnered with From Grief to Action, (a parent support and advocacy group), the BC Ministry of Health, Vancouver Coastal Health and the Fraser Health Authorities to create the first long-term residential treatment centre for youth in BC.
 Our original investment in 58 acres of land matured into a haven where youth can heal and move forward in their lives.
+While the programs were paused during the COVID-19 pandemic, the site is being held to support a new program for young people.
+Central City Foundation is currently in negotiations with local community groups and Indigenous partners to open a new program as soon as possible.

 Every day, thousands of youth across British Columbia are struggling with addiction and living on their own on the streets, in shelters or in unsafe neighbourhoods.
 While there is a continuum of addiction services for youth, there are few places where they can turn to for long-term care.